 Gene Livingston founded Livingston & Mattesich in 1982 to represent clients in their interactions with the State of California.
 Gene was among the first attorneys in Sacramento to provide experienced and effective advocacy in all forums of public decision-making: the Legislature, regulatory agencies, and the courts.
-In February 1998,California Lawyer magazine named Mr. Livingston one of the ten most "powerful lawyer-lobbyists in Sacramento" and noted, "Livingston was appointed by the Governor as the first director of California's Office of Administrative Law.
+In February 1998,California Lawyermagazine named Gene one of the ten most powerful lawyer-lobbyists in Sacramento and noted, Livingston was appointed by the Governor as the first director of California's Office of Administrative Law.
 The Office was created in 1980 to review all state agency regulations, to reduce their number and improve their quality.
-The experience gave Livingston an insider's view of every state agency."
+The experience gave Livingston an insider's view of every state agency.
 Gene has effectively combined his insider's knowledge of state government, litigation experience, knowledge of the Legislature, state agencies, and the courts to the full advantage of his clients.
 His philosophy of tailoring services to the exact needs of each client remains a central theme.

 Further, Gene advises and represents his business and trade association clients on legislation affecting business, other environmental regulatory issues at Cal-EPA, such as VOCs in consumer products, insurance legislation and regulations, and public contracts.

 While Gene works hard to achieve public policy results favorable to his clients, litigation is necessary at times.
 He handles court challenges to legislation on constitutional grounds, to regulations lacking legal authority, to administrative actions without a scientific, factual or legal basis, and to public contracts for procedural violations.
 His reputation and experience as a litigator furthers his credibility as a public policy advocate.